erickhilda/minesweeper-tui/README.md

 ## Prerequisites

 - **Go installed:** Ensure you have Go installed on your system.
 You can download it from <https://go.dev/dl/>.
+- This project use go version 1.23.2, so make you update or install the same or version above
 - **Terminal:** You'll need a terminal or command prompt to execute the commands.

 ## Building the Project